pandeybk/docker-mariadb-centos/README.md

 		========================================================================

 In this case, `Datuy0ej` is the password assigned to the `admin` user.
+For host IP you can use following command to check

+		docker inspect <CONTAINER_ID> | grep IPAddress

 Please do not forget to change the above password as soon as possible!

+**Note 1:**
-Note:By default MariaDB user 'root' has no password but only allows local connections.
+By default MariaDB user 'root' has no password but only allows local connections.

+**Note 2:**
+If you don't know how to identify running `<CONTAINER_ID>` you can use following command.

+		docker ps

+Output something looks like this.

+		CONTAINER ID        IMAGE                                   COMMAND                CREATED             STATUS              PORTS                    NAMES ed58eb4b44a2        bkpandey/docker-mariadb-centos:latest   /mysql_install_db.sh   7 minutes ago       Up 7 minutes        0.0.0.0:3306->3306/tcp   condescending_brattain

+Where `ed58eb4b44a2` is the `<CONTAINER_ID>`